Found an injured or dead bird? Visit this page.

 Have general bird questions?
 Visit the Bird FAQ page.

 How many birds are killed each year in collisions with windows?

 Internationally, estimates vary widely and are likely in the hundreds of millions.
 Bird collisions are a source of potentially significant and indiscriminate mortality for birds, many of which are already in serious decline due to other pressures.
 Learn more by reading Bird–building collisions in the United States: Estimates of annual mortality and species vulnerability.
 This reasearch states that "Building collisions, and particularly collisions with windows, are a major anthropogenic threat to birds, with rough estimates of between 100 million and 1 billion birds killed annually in the United States."
-Back to top of page

 What kinds of birds collide with buildings?